r23/MyOOS/blog/wordpress/wp-content/plugins/wordpress-seo/readme.txt

 * Enhancements
 	* Optimizes the way the cornerstone flag is saved.
 	* Analyzes the content using cornerstone assessors when a post or page is cornerstone content.

-= 4.7.1 =

-Release Date: May 9th, 2017

-* Bugfixes
-	* Fixes a bug where the analysis wouldn't work on Internet Explorer.

-= 4.7.0 =

-Release Date: May 2nd, 2017

-* Enhancements
-	* Adds transition words for Italian.
-	* Adds a new check in the analysis for the presence of at least one internal link.

-* Bugfixes
-	* Fixes a bug where the `_yst_is_cornerstone` meta value was not prefixed, causing some themes/plugins to output this meta value.
-	* Fixes a bug where style and script elements were parsed for the prominent words.
-	* Fixes a bug where the cursor pointer was in front of the metabox.

 = Earlier versions =